copier-org/copier/docs/configuring.md

         A choice value of `null` makes it become the same as its key.

-    !!! tip "Conditional choices"
+    !!! tip "Validation and conditional choices"

-        A choice can be disabled by setting its key (for dict-style or tuple-style choices) or value (for list-style choices) to `""`.
-Disabling a choice is useful when its validity depends on the answer to a previous question in which case a template with a condition on this answer should render an empty string when the choice should be disabled.
+        A choice can be validated by using the extended syntax with dict-style and tuple-style choices.
+For example:

+        ```yaml title="copier.yml"
+        cloud:
+            type: str
+            help: Which cloud provider do you use?
+            choices:
+                - Any
+                - AWS
+                - Azure
+                - GCP

+        iac:
+            type: str
+            help: Which IaC tool do you use?
+            choices:
+                Terraform: tf
+                Cloud Formation:
+                    value: cf
+                    validator: "{% if cloud != 'AWS' %}Requires AWS{% endif %}"
+                Azure Resource Manager:
+                    value: arm
+                    validator: "{% if cloud != 'Azure' %}Requires Azure{% endif %}"
+                Deployment Manager:
+                    value: dm
+                    validator: "{% if cloud != 'GCP' %}Requires GCP{% endif %}"
+        ```

+        When the rendered validator is a non-empty string, the choice is disabled and the message is shown.
+Choice validation is useful when the validity of a choice depends on the answer to a previous question.

     !!! warning